 UH Mānoa has widely recognized strengths in tropical agriculture, tropical medicine, oceanography, astronomy, electrical engineering, volcanology, evolutionary biology, comparative philosophy, comparative religion, Hawaiian studies, Asian studies, Pacific Islands studies, and Asian and Pacific region public health.
 UH Mānoa offers instruction in more languages than any U.S. institution outside the Department of State.

-As the only publicly funded institution of higher education in the state, the University of Hawaiʻi System receives the bulk of its operating budget via an annual appropriation from the Hawaiʻi State Legislature.
-For Fiscal Year 2016-17, total operating expenses for the UH Mānoa campus are estimated at $645,304,435.
-Of this amount, $232,840,913 is from state general funds and the remaining $412,463,522 comes from a combination of tuition and fees, research & training funds, and other special and revolving funds.
+As the only publicly funded institution of higher education in the state, the University of Hawai‘i System receives substantial support from the Hawai‘i State Legislature.
+In Fiscal Year 2020, the total operating expenses for the UH Mānoa campus were estimated at $634,018,182.
+Of this amount, $252,615,982 was from state general funds and the remaining $381,402,200 came from a combination of tuition and fees, research and training funds, and other special and revolving funds.

-A new $41M, 74,000 square foot state-of-the-art Information Technology Center opened in December 2013.
-This six-story Information Technology Center houses enterprise information and communications technology systems and services that support modern teaching, administration and research for all ten UH campuses throughout the state of Hawaiʻi.
-The building features an energy-efficient disaster-hardened, 8,000-square-foot data center for enterprise servers, storage and communications, high-quality space for faculty to develop digital content, meeting and training rooms with teleconferencing capabilities and an emergency situation room to support UH disaster response.
-The sustainable building design meets LEED Silver certification standards and houses the UH Information Technology Services (ITS) support staff.
+The University of Hawai‘i Information Technology Center houses enterprise information and communications technology systems and services that support modern teaching, administration, and research for all ten UH campuses and students throughout the state of Hawai‘i.
+The building features an energy-efficient disaster-hardened, 8,000-square-foot data center for enterprise servers, storage and communications, high-quality space for faculty to develop digital content, meeting and training rooms with teleconferencing capabilities.
+The sustainable building design meets LEED Gold certification standards and houses the UH Information Technology Services (ITS) support staff.

 UH Mānoa has been involved in international education and research for more than 90 years.
-The university’s role in global exchange of academic and technical knowledge and resources builds upon its multinational faculty, institutional competence in selected fields, and the comparative advantages provided by its location and the environmental diversity of Hawaiʻi.
+The university’s role in global exchange of academic and technical knowledge and resources builds upon its multinational faculty, institutional competence in selected fields, and the comparative advantages provided by the location and environmental diversity of Hawaiʻi.
 In addition, UH Mānoa ranks among the leading American institutions of higher education in terms of the number of foreign scholars on its staff and foreign students enrolled in its various academic programs.
-During the fall semester of 2015, 1,066 international students from 81 countries were enrolled with the majority coming from the Asia-Pacific region.
-UH Mānoa maintains international exchange and partnership agreements with 158 overseas universities and research centers.
-In 2013, UH Mānoa became a member of APRU (Association of Pacific Rim Universities), expanding and strengthening its ties with other top-ranked comprehensive research universities in Asia, Oceania, and Americas.
+During the Fall semester of 2019, a total of 1,005 international students from 83 countries/regions were enrolled with the majority coming from the Asia-Pacific region.
+During the 2017-18 academic year, UH Mānoa had exchange and partnership agreements with 102 overseas universities and research centers.
+In 2013, UH Mānoa became a member of the Association of Pacific Rim Universities, expanding and strengthening its ties with other top-ranked comprehensive research universities in Asia, Oceania, and Americas.

-Currently, SSRI projects focus on these areas of inquiry: telecommunication and information policy; crime, public safety, and social problems; economic analysis; resources and sustainable development; program evaluation; and health analytics and health policy.
-SSRI oversees the UH Economic Research Organization (UHERO) and jointly supports the Hui ʻĀina Momona program (HAM) with the Hawaiʻinuiākea School of Hawaiian Knowledge.
-The Telecommunications and Social Informatics Research Program (TASI)/Pacific Health Informatics Data Center (PHIDC), the Hawaiʻi Coral Reef Initiative Research Program (HCRI), Research and Evaluation in Public Safety (REPS), and the Office for Evaluation and Needs Assessment Services (OENAS), which provides needs assessment and research evaluation services, are also administered by SSRI.
+Currently, SSRI projects focus on these areas of inquiry: telecommunication and information policy; crime, drug abuse and public safety; resources and sustainable development; health services and health policy; program evaluation, and culture, language and social problems.
+SSRI cooperatively manages the UH Economic Research Organization (UHERO) with the Department of Economics and the Hui ʻĀina Momona program with the Hawaiʻinuiākea School of Hawaiian Knowledge.
+The Telecommunications and Social Informatics Program (TASI)/Pacific Health Informatics Data Center (PHIDC), Hawaiʻi Coral Reef Initiative Research Program, and the Office for Evaluation and Needs Assessment Services, which provides needs assessment and research evaluation services, are also administered by SSRI.

 SSRI is housed on the 7th Floor of Saunders Hall on the UH Mānoa campus.
 The Institute maintains a full complement of PC and Macintosh computers and has direct access to the UH System's UNIX computer network and the World Wide Web.
 The Institute also supports a Video Conference Center and is tied to the Hawaiʻi Interactive Television system (HITS).
 SSRI is a hosting site for the Pan-Pacific Education and Communication Experiments by Satellite (PEACESAT), a public service satellite telecommunications network linking educational institutions, regional organizations, and governments in the Pacific Islands region.
-The Institute maintains some of the most extensive collections of materials on disaster mitigation, coastal zone management, and economic research in Hawaiʻi.
+The Institute maintains some of the most extensive collections of materials on futures research, disaster mitigation, coastal zone management, oral history, and juvenile delinquency, in Hawai‘i.

 Staff and Extramural Funding

-SSRI is staffed by twelve full-time FTE, which includes the director, associate director, assistant to the director, research services specialists, grant development specialist, fiscal administrators, and fiscal and administrative support specialists.
-The volume of research and training contracts and grants have been increasing steadily for the College of Social Sciences and averages between $14 to $16 million per year.
+SSRI personnel includes the interim director, associate director, assistant to the director, grant development specialist, three research services specialists, three fiscal administrators, and three fiscal and administrative support specialists, and one evaluation specialist.
+The volume of research and training contracts and grants have been increasing steadily for the College of Social Sciences and Social Science Research Institute and currently stands at around $15.7 million per year.